 Hoya like to be root-bound.
 You should not place them in a huge pot.
-When it is time to repot, go up only one pot size - meaning when it's time to repot this plant (currently in a 4" pot) only go up to a 6" pot.
+When it is time to repot, go up only one pot size.
 Hoya want a quick draining soil - use a light and airy potting mix, such as cactus and succulent soil, with added perlite or pumice for increased drainage.

 Light: Bright indirect light/dappled sun, a few hours of morning light is great